agorakit/documentation/docs/en/documentation.md

 - Create a Github account
 - Fork the Agorakit repository
 - Edit the documentation files in the /docs/ directory
-- Create a pull request
+- Create a pull request to ask your changes to be merged

-NOTE: I find that using VS code to work on code and markdown files a simple enough option for most people.
+NOTE: Using [Visual Studio Code](https://code.visualstudio.com/) to work on code and markdown files is a reasonably simple option.

 ## How to build the docs ?
 Install mkdocs material and a few plugins.